YuXingyao000/project/tools/README.md

 5. Downsample the remaining point clouds to 2048 points as the input data for models.

 ## Evaluation
-1. Choose a viewpoint from 8 viewpoints.
+1. For every viewpoint from 8 viewpoints.
-2. Randomly choose n as 2048, 4096 or 6144.
+2. For n = 2048, 4096, and 6144.
-3. Randomly choose a viewpoint from 16 viewpoints.
-4. Remove n furthest points from the viewpoint.
+3. Remove n furthest points from the viewpoint.
-5. Downsample the remaining point clouds to 2048 points as the input data for models.